Nakilon/rasel/README.md

     If divisor or modulus is 0 it's not an error and result is 0.
   * `.` -- pop a value and print it as a number
     Print as an integer or as a float if there is a fractional part.
-  * `,` -- pop a value and print it as a char of the corresponding ASCII code
+  * `,` -- pop a value and print it as a corresponding ASCII char
     If the value isn't an integer within 0..255 the error is raised.
   * `~` -- read character from STDIN, put its ASCII code onto the stack and work as "trampoline" unless EOF
     EOF does not put anything onto the stack.
   * `&` -- read Base10 non-negative integer from STDIN, put it onto the stack and work as "trampoline" unless EOF
+    EOF does not put anything onto the stack.
     Leading non-digit characters are omitted -- that allows to consecutively read numbers that have any non-digits characters in between.
   * `j` -- "jump forward" -- pop a value from the stack and jump over that many cells in the current instruction pointer direction
     If the value isn't integer the error is raised.